 Feedback is a part of every workplace and a common tool for individual improvement, however the concept of feed-forward brings a much more forward thinking approach.
 Applying constructive methods to improve existing and develop new skills is crucial to any performing culture, or individual, seeking advantages.
 Yet through this tried, long standing interaction, we overlook how to enhance the ways we give feedback.
+We must get better.
 The constant change among workplaces demands new, emerging, interpersonal strategies that challenge the status quo of feedback and how to develop the individual.
 That tool and daily practice is feed-forward.

 Feedback, which many falls back on, is rooted in the negative by looking back on mistakes and attempting to develop from there.
 If mishandled, this can lead to lower individual motivation to change and, in group settings like meetings, innovation and dialogue can be suppressed.
 Feed-forward changes the conversation by looking ahead.
 It positively influences the dialogue and encourages individuals to grow.
 Here are 5 actionable ways you can begin applying it: